 I prefer to spend my money with food enterprises operating with sustainability in mind, that minimise waste, are transparent about their supply chains, take an ethical approach to animal welfare and the environment, and produce food for health and flavour, not shelf life.

 Post-Brexit, we need to be producing as much local food as possible.
-Currently half of the UK’s food is imported – another good reason to eschew a global food system.
+Currently 46% the UK’s food is imported – another good reason to eschew a global food system.
 By spending locally, you are also boosting the local economy, instead of filling the coffers of distant shareholders.
 Money spent locally gets spent and re-spent with other small independent local businesses.
 After surveying UK local authorities, the Federation of Small Businesses and the Centre for Local Economic Strategies found that for every £1 spent with small and medium-sized businesses, 63p was re-spent in the local area compared to 40p with a larger business.
 Earlier research by the New Economic Foundation found that every pound spent locally is worth £1.76 to the local economy.

 Avoiding the neon-lit, soul-numbing supermarket experience will take you on an adventure as you explore the many offerings of a growing and increasingly vibrant alternative food culture.